 History

-A century of prosperity
+A Century of Prosperity

 Mount Zion Baptist Church served as the key gathering place for the Black community of Athens and Southeast Ohio from 1905 until the 1990s.
 Over the course of its rich history, the church supported the cultural and social contributions of Black Americans in the Ohio River Valley.